Test-More/test-more/README.md

 ## Test2::Formatter::

 Formatters live under this namespace.
 [Test2::Formatter::TAP](https://metacpan.org/pod/Test2::Formatter::TAP) is the only formatter currently.
-It is acceptible for third party distributions to create new formatters under this namespace.
+It is acceptable for third party distributions to create new formatters under this namespace.

 ## Test2::Event::

 Events live under this namespace.
-It is considered acceptible for third party distributions to add new event types in this namespace.
+It is considered acceptable for third party distributions to add new event types in this namespace.

 ## Test2::Hub::